 In this digital age where mass marketing has taken over the industries, viewers love a little more attention.
 They prefer having two-way communication rather than one-way interaction with a website.

 They would not want to waste time looking for a contact or a contact form.
-Hence, it is easy to facilitate a favourable action (giving the business their personal details) with pop-ups.
+Hence, it is easy to facilitate a favorable action (giving the business their personal details) with pop-ups.

 2. Creates fear of missing out.